Towards Acyclic Preference Evaluation of Language Models via Multiple Evaluators: Response Selection for Test-time Scaling

+Note that, among the baselines we report: (i) in the single model setting, ContraSolver, ListPreference, and Self-consistency use Qwen2-72B as the base model; (ii) in the single evaluator setting, Elo, Bradley–Terry, and MergeSort use Qwen2-72B as the base model; and (iii) in the multiple evaluators setting, Majority Voting, Weighted Majority Voting, PRD, ChatEval and SPA use Llama3-8B, Mistral-7B, and Qwen2-7B as the base model set.
+For details on the datasets and baselines, please refer to Appendix~\ref{sec:implementation_details}.

+\paragraph{Main results.} Table~\ref{table:ansselectionQwen} presents the results of the response selection task across five benchmarks. \OURS{} consistently outperforms all baseline methods, including single model evaluations (\textit{single model}), direct response selection by individual models (\textit{single evaluator}) and Multiple evaluator.
+This demonstrates the strength of aggregating preference evaluators with \OURS{}, particularly when coupled with graph denoising, which enhances response quality by filtering out noise and biases.
+Furthermore, by combining preference graphs derived from smaller models (Llama3-8B, Mistral-7B, Qwen2-7B), \OURS{} outperforms a much larger evaluator (Qwen2-72B).
+This underscores the value of ensemble methods in mitigating the limitations of individual evaluators.
 Then, the denoising process proves to be crucial for improving consistency and overall response quality.
 The substantial performance gains observed when using \OURS{} with denoising, compared to both the single evaluator setup and the ensemble without denoising, highlight its importance in refining response selection.
-For Multi-MV, while it improves upon individual evaluators, it still underperforms \OURS{}, highlighting \OURS{}'s ability to capture nuanced evaluation signals and reduce inconsistencies.
+For Majority Voting, while it improves upon individual evaluators, it still underperforms \OURS{}, highlighting \OURS{}'s ability to capture nuanced evaluation signals and reduce inconsistencies.
 Additionally, we observed that the ListPreference baseline performed worse than Qwen2-72B as single evaluator, likely due to LLM limitations in handling long-text.
 Lastly, to further evaluate \OURS{}, we compared its performance with GPT-3.5, GPT-4-o-mini, and GPT-4-o.
 Due to computational and API cost constraints, we limited the evaluation to 100 data points for each task.
 As shown in Figure~\ref{fig:real_API}, \OURS{} consistently outperformed GPT-3.5 across all tasks and surpassed GPT-4-o-mini on challenging benchmarks like HumanEval and GSM8k.
-These results highlight the superiority of \OURS{}, particularly in leveraging multi-weak evaluators and graph denoising to outperform individual state-of-the-art models.
+These results highlight the superiority of \OURS{}, particularly in leveraging multi-preference evaluators and graph denoising to outperform individual state-of-the-art models.
+More discussion on cost is provided in Appendix~\ref{sec:cost_detail}.